MatthewWinnan/ERP-402/Simulation/READ_ME_EXPERIMENTS.txt

-'TE' denotes that a table entry of a path has been observed 'CP' CP denotes that the next hop following is the chosen path 'DA' DA denotes that the destination address is following 'CN' CN denotes that the client node data follows
+'TE' denotes that a table entry of a path has been observed 'CP' CP denotes that the next hop following is the chosen path 'DA' DA denotes that the destination address is following 'OA' OA denotes that the origin address is following 'CN' CN denotes that the client node data follows